-- 9. Restrict the sample to students who graduated between October 1, 2015, and September 30, 2016. - 1.
-Transmit the list of graduates to the NSC so that they can match students to their college enrollment information. - 2.
+- 1. Restrict the sample to students who graduated between October 1, 2016, and September 30, 2017. - 2.
+Transmit the list of graduates to the NSC so that they can match students to their college enrollment information. - 3.
 Based on the returned NSC data, assign a matriculation status to each student: - a.
-MATRICULATED if the student was enrolled in a post-secondary institution at some point between August 15, 2016, and October 31, 2016. - b.
-NOT MATRICULATED if the student was not enrolled in a post-secondary institution at some point between August 15, 2016, and October 31, 2016. - 3.
-Calculate matriculation rate as follows: - a.
-Total number of students who matriculated (3a) divided by total number of graduates (3a + 3b). - 4.
-Assign an exception code as appropriate: - a.
-NOT APPLICABLE, if the school does not serve 12th grade - b.
+MATRICULATED if the student was enrolled in a post-secondary institution at some point between August 15, 2017, and October 31, 2017. - b.
+NOT MATRICULATED if the student was not enrolled in a post-secondary institution at some point between August 15, 2017, and October 31, 2017. - 4.
+Calculate matriculation rate as follows: - c.
+Total number of students who matriculated (3a) divided by total number of graduates (3a + 3b). - 5.
+Assign an exception code as appropriate: - d.
+NOT APPLICABLE, if the school does not serve 12th grade - e.
 INSUFFICIENT SAMPLE, if the school serves 12th grade but has less than 25 students in its graduation cohort